The Traditional Advent Prayers

 Advent is a time of anticipation and preparation, culminating in the Christmas season.
 The purpose of Advent prayers is to help us come to a greater understanding of God’s plan and to deepen our relationship with him.

-READ: Catholic Prayer For Marriage
+READ: Catholic Prayer For Future Husband

 What are the Different Types of Advent Prayers?